-Most people across the country find that they’ve got a household pest that simply won’t go away.
+A common household pest that simply won’t go away – hard water – and we don’t mean ice.
 It is a common issue faced by homeowners and renters in high sediment areas.
 Water is considered “hard” when high levels of dissolved minerals are found within its makeup.
 When that water evaporates, it leaves behind the mineral deposits on the surface.
 These deposits are referred to as hard water stains.

-A common misconception about hard water is that it is bad for you.
-Hard water does not mean unhealthy water.
-In many ways, it can help prevent disease and strengthen your intake of daily-recommended mineral values.
+A common misconception about hard water is that it isn’t healthy.
+In many ways, it can actually help prevent disease and strengthen your intake of daily-recommended mineral values – nature’s “one-a-day”.
 Although hard water is not a problem for the human body, it can have devastating effects on plumbing, hot water heaters, dishwashers, washing machines, and many other household appliances.

 It is also important to flush the heater every so often to keep sediment from clogging up the fixture.
 In areas with hard water, this is especially problematic as it contributes to the amount of time it takes for your hot water heater to accumulate unnecessary junk at the bottom of the tank.

-To minimize hard water deposits on your dishes and glassware, you can use a product similar to Lemi-Shine.
+To minimize hard water deposits on dishes and glassware, use a product similar to Lemi-Shine.
 Products like this work to remove years of hard water buildup, stains, and film.
-Products that are specifically formulated for hard water are made to withstand the positive charge of the calcium atoms so that you can rinse the soap off easily.
+Products that are specifically formulated for hard water are made to withstand the positive charge of the calcium atoms so that soap can be rinsed off easily.

+As mentioned above, vinegar is an inexpensive substitute for some more expensive packaged appliance cleaners.
 For smaller appliances such as coffee makers, run two cups of strong white vinegar water through them on a regular basis.
-This will ensure that you are cleaning thoroughly in areas where you can’t reach and will keep your tea and coffee tasting great while preventing your appliance from shortening its lifespan.
+This will ensure that it’s being cleaned thoroughly in areas that are hard to reach and will keep tea and coffee tasting great while lengthening the lifespan of the appliance.

-For long term, comprehensive protection for pipes and all appliances, the best thing you can do is invest in a good quality water softener.
-The Aquasana salt-free softener is the environmentally friendly choice that reduces the hardness in your water without the use of the all too common detrimental salt compound.
-Having a softener that does not need to use salt will eliminate the slimy feeling of not being able to rid yourself of soap that many other softeners produce.
-It is also the healthier choice for your body, as it will not expose your immune system to the unneeded salt.
+For long term, comprehensive protection for pipes and all appliances, the best thing to do is invest in a descaler.
+The Aquasana Salt-Free Descaler is the healthier choice for the human body, as it will not expose the immune system to the unneeded salt.